-GREENLAND.-On October 16th The A Sab- Lord surely directed the movement, organized the Sabbath we were there. earnestly seeking for truth.
-But Sat-THE following extracts are taken an is on the alert, and no sooner had stir up strife and opposition.
-It seems "Our church school started October that nothing is too false or too cruel
+GREENLAND.-On October A Sab- Lord surely directed the movement, organized the Sabbath we were there. earnestly seeking for truth.
+But Sat-THE following extracts are taken an is on the alert, and no sooner had from a letter from Sister Maud Neal, the meeting begun than he began to stir up strife and opposition.
+It seems "Our church school started October that nothing is too false or too cruel state.
+Anyone of our brethren and community, people who think and